Walter M. Shaub Jr.

 Lewis was elected to Congress in 1986.
 His colleagues on both sides of the aisle admire him as an exemplary leader.
 Roll Call magazine has said of him, “John Lewis … is a genuine American hero and a moral leader who commands widespread respect in the chamber.”
 Known as one who does not shy from civil disobedience to point out injustice, Lewis often says he is glad to get into “good trouble.”

 John Paul Stevens

-Justice John Paul Stevens (born 1920) was once a student of Paul Douglas’s at the University of Chicago.
+Justice John Paul Stevens (1920-2019) was once a student of Paul Douglas’s at the University of Chicago.
 His lifelong commitment to public service, and prolific writings and principled jurisprudence, show great commitment to the highest standards of integrity.